Registration Dossier

 Additional information

-Data are available from a bacterial mutagenicity study on N-[3-(trimethoxysilyl)propyl]butylamine (CAS 31024-56-3).
-No further information is available for the registered substance, however, reliable data are available for the closely related substances, 4-amino-3,3-dimethylbutyltrimethoxysilane (CAS 157923-74-5) and 2-(triethoxysilyl)propylamine (CAS 36957-84-3).
-In accordance with Regulation (EC) No. 1907/2006 Annex XI, 1.5 “Grouping of substances and read across” and following the Read across assessment framework (RAAF, ECHA 2017) read across from an analogue substance has been applied to support the human health hazard assessment of N-[3 -(trimethoxysilyl)propyl]butylamine (CAS 31024 -56 -3).
+No further information is available for the registered substance, however, reliable data are available for the closely related substances, 4-amino-3,3-dimethylbutyltrimethoxysilane (CAS 157923-74-5) and 2-(triethoxysilyl)propylamine (CAS 36957-84-3) on cytogenicity and mutagenicity in mammalian cells, respectively.
+In accordance with Regulation (EC) No. 1907/2006 Annex XI, 1.5 “Grouping of substances and read across” and following the Read across assessment framework (RAAF, ECHA 2017) read across from an analogue substance has been applied to support the human health hazard assessment of N-[3-(trimethoxysilyl)propyl]butylamine (CAS 31024-56-3).
 Details on read across justifications can be found in the attached justification in the respective target entry and in the overall justification for grouping of substances attached in IUCLID Section 13.

 Discussion of results: